CS279-2017/VU-Marketplace/README.md

 # mealplanserverapp

 ##TODO:
+* I think reloading old active_transactions causes the server to crash when updateTransactionInDatabase is called
 * add a login_info object that stores all login credentials
 * add ability to comment on transactions
 * add ability to add hash_tags